giantswarm/architect-orb/README.md

 added to the [Catalog Editors][catalog-editors-team] GitHub team.
 See the paragraph below for explanation.

+**NOTE**: An optional parameter, `attach_workspace`, will execute the CircleCI `attach_workspace` command immediately after `checkout` into the working directory.
+Use this if files are generated/modified in a previous workflow job and need to be used in this job.

 This job assumes that the App Catalog is defined in a GitHub repository inside giantswarm organization.
 E.g. when `app_catalog` parameter is set to `"control-plane-test-catalog"` the job will try to use catalog